-Here at the Oakhouse our guest focused team strive to make your stay with us one to remember, from our beautiful individually appointed rooms to our excellent restaurant.
+Here at the Oakhouse our guest focused team strive to make your stay with us one to remember, from our beautiful, individually appointed bedrooms to our boutique bar.

 A warm welcome awaits you at...

 Parts of the Oakhouse date back to the 11th Century.
-Features include an ancient well and a large inglenook fire in the residents bar.
+Features include an ancient well and a large inglenook fireplace.

 Axbridge is a pretty town, lying at the foot of the Mendip Hills and looking out over the Somerset Levels.
 The town is blessed with a delightful Town Square, the focus of its narrow medieval streets.